gitlabhq/gitlabhq/doc/user/project/deploy_tokens/index.md

 > [Introduced][ce-18414] in GitLab 10.8.

-There's a special case when it comes to Deploy Tokens, if a user creates one named `gitlab-deploy-token`, their information will be automatically exposed as environment variables.
+There's a special case when it comes to Deploy Tokens, if a user creates one named `gitlab-deploy-token`, the name and token of the Deploy Token will be automatically exposed to the CI/CD jobs as environment variables: `CI_DEPLOY_USER` and `CI_DEPLOY_PASSWORD`, respectively.

 [ce-17894]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/17894
 [ce-11845]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/11845